FatimaTanvir/Creatorverse/README.md

 - **Database Schema**: Had to ensure the table structure exactly matched the expected column names and types
 - **Error Handling**: Implemented comprehensive error logging to debug database connection issues
 - **Responsive Design**: Ensured the card layout works well across all device sizes
+- **Footer Visibility**: Had to adjust component placement and CSS to ensure footer displays correctly
+- **Animation Layering**: Carefully managed z-index values to ensure animations appear behind content appropriately

 **Technical Implementation:**
 - Used React 18 with Vite for fast development
 - Implemented React Router for client-side navigation
 - Integrated Supabase for backend database functionality
-- Created custom CSS with modern design patterns
+- Created custom CSS with modern design patterns and animations
 - Used async/await throughout for clean asynchronous code
 - Environment variables for secure credential management
+- CSS keyframe animations for shooting stars and twinkling effects
+- Glass morphism effects with backdrop-filter and transparency

 **Environment Setup:**
 - Create a `.env` file in the root directory